Uniform Approximation of Eigenproblems of a Large-Scale Parameter-Dependent Hermitian Matrix: A Subspace Framework

-to be satisfied.
-Small values of $\calG_\ell(\mu)$ may influence the accuracy of the lower bound \eqref{eq:LB_nearmui} from a numerical prospective due to the finite precision arithmetic.
-One possibility to mitigate this issue is to dynamically chose $\ell$ during the iterations.
-To this end, we choose $\ell$ dynamically as follows.
-At iteration $j$ right before line \ref{alg:large_eigs}, we first set $\ell=1$.
-If $\, \calG_\ell(\mu_{j+1})$ is smaller than a user-prescribed value, we then update $\ell$ as $\ell = \ell+1$ and evaluate again $\calG_\ell(\mu_{j+1})$.
-We iterate until $\calG_\ell(\mu_{j+1})$ is larger than the prescribed value. \end{remark}
+holds.
+Small values of $\calG_\ell(\mu)$ may influence the accuracy of the lower bound from a numerical perspective due to finite precision arithmetic.
+One possibility to mitigate this issue is to dynamically choose $\ell$ along the iterations $j$ of \Cref{alg:sf}.
+To this end, we choose $\ell$ as follows: At iteration $j$ of \Cref{alg:sf} right before line~\ref{alg:large_eigs}, we first set $\ell(j)=1$.
+If $\, \calG_{\ell(j)}(\mu_{j+1})$ is smaller than or equal to a user-prescribed value, we then update $\ell(j)$ as $\ell(j) = \ell(j)+1$ and evaluate again $\calG_{\ell(j)}(\mu_{j+1})$.
+We iterate until $\calG_{\ell(j)}(\mu_{j+1})$ is larger than the prescribed value.
+We note that a necessary condition for the existence of $\ell\in\N$ such that \eqref{eqn:spe:gap:def} holds is that $A(\mu)$ is not $zI_{\sn}$ for some $z\in{\mathbb C}$ for all $\mu\in\calD$.
+However, for the subspace procedure to effectively provide small subspaces, it is crucial that \eqref{eqn:spe:gap:def} is verified for $\ell\ll\sn$.
+It is feasible to set $\ell(j)>1$ by default, which would enhance the convergence of \Cref{alg:sf} with fewer iterations compared to when $\ell(j)=1$.
+However, this adjustment might cause the subspace $\calV_j$ to be augmented with eigenvectors that do not significantly contribute to the approximation of the smallest eigenvalues, thereby increasing the dimension of $\calV_j$ relative to the default setting of $\ell(j)=1$.
+An increased dimension of $\calV_j$ would decelerate both the offline and online phases, which is why this alternative is not favored. \\ We conclude by noting that \cite[Sec.~2.1]{ManSZ25} provides an extensive discussion linking the subspace framework for computing the smallest eigenvalue of parametric Hermitian matrices with projection-based model order reduction in the context of parametric problems.
+From these connections, it becomes evident that eigenvalue crossings tend to slow down convergence and, in a natural way, lead to the construction of larger approximation subspaces. \end{remark}